Hertzole/runtime-options-manager/README.md

 ## ❓ What is this?

-Unity runtime settings is supposed to be a drop-in solution for managing runtime settings for your game.
+Runtime Options Manager is supposed to be a drop-in solution for managing runtime settings for your game.
 Settings like resolution, audio volumes, graphics, etc.

 ![Settings Manager in project settings](https://i.imgur.com/rvus6eV.png)